 The Cowichan Regional Visitor Centre was developed as a joint project between the Duncan-Cowichan Chamber of Commerce and the BC Forest Discovery Centre.
-The building has a large, open space for exhibitions and events, a covered “front porch”, and a small park and gathering area to the south — all designed to showcase local arts and culture.
-The west wall of the building presents a strong image along the highway, acting as a giant billboard announcing to passers-by that the facility is open and that they are welcome.
-The positioning of the building gives the parking lot a sense of arrival, rather than simply feeling like another pull-out from the highway.
-The form of the visitor centre was driven in part by the planning requirements of the site but also by a shared desire to reflect the rich agricultural heritage of the valley.
+The building has a large, open space for exhibitions and events, a covered “front porch,” and a small park and gathering area to the south, all designed to showcase local arts and culture.
+It acts as a giant billboard announcing to passers-by that the facility is open and that they are welcome.
+The positioning of the building gives the parking lot a sense of arrival, rather than feeling like another highway pullout.